How To Compose Music for Beginners

-Here are a series of music composition lessons for beginners, for free, that will teach you some of the techniques used when composing music.
+Here is a series of music composition exercises for beginners, for free, that will teach you some of the techniques used when composing music.

-There are probably millions of ways you can create music, but knowing that can make it hard to begin.
+There are probably millions of ways you can create music.
+But knowing this can sometimes make it even harder to get started.

-In these lessons I will give you some simple exercises to get started.
-These are exercises I use with my students in music theory class, since they are fun, rewarding and really easy to do.
+These exercises I also use with my students in music theory class, since they are fun, rewarding, and easy to do!

-Learning more about how music is made, and what it is made up from will also make you more aware, and appreciate more how your favorite composers created the music you love.
+Learning how music is created and what it is made up of will also make you more aware and appreciate how your favorite composers created the music you love.

-Learning how to compose makes it easier to read notes, and may help you play from sheet music better.
+Learning how to compose music makes it easier to read notes and may help you play from sheet music better.
 So, let’s get started!

 In this lesson you will learn how to write a simple melody using a graphic outline, adding pitch, rhythm and finally time signature.
 It is a great and fun exercise to overcome any writing blocks!
 Read more.

-Then, borrowing the same or similar form as your favorite song, you can compose music on your own!
+Then, borrowing the same or similar form as your favorite song, you will learn how to compose music!
 Go to How to Write Songs.

-By re-writing a melody, but using the same melodic ideas we can learn more how a song can be composed while practicing to compose our own.
+By re-writing a melody but using the same melodic ideas, we can learn more about how a song can be composed while practicing to compose our own.
 Go to How To Make A Song

-Enjoy a look into odd and obscure mysteries and phenomena of sound and music, going back in the history of music theory.
+Enjoy a look into odd and obscure mysteries and phenomena of sound and music, going back to the history of music theory.
 Read more.